MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 export default App
 ```

-If MetaMask isn't installed, you won't see a **Connect MetaMask** button, and the text displays
-**Injected Provider DOES NOT Exist**.
+If you do not have the [MetaMask browser extension](https://metamask.io/download/) installed or enabled, you won't see a **Connect MetaMask** button, and the text will display **Injected Provider DOES NOT Exist**.

 ![Injected Provider DOES NOT Exist](../assets/tutorials/react-dapp/pt1-02.png)

-If MetaMask is installed, you'll see the **Connect MetaMask** button, and the text displays
+If you do have the MetaMask browser extension installed and enabled, you'll see the **Connect MetaMask** button and the text displays
 **Injected Provider DOES Exist**.

-You'll also see the provider being printed in the console.
+You'll also see the `ethereum` provider because we have printed that to the console.

 ![Injected Provider DOES Exist](../assets/tutorials/react-dapp/pt1-03.png)